Imageomics/distributed-downloader/docs/scripts_README.md

 - Calls `core/MPI_downloader_verifier.py` to check completion status
 - Typical run time is 2 minutes
 - Creates verification logs for each schedule
+- Haves a special `--recheck` flag to indicate rechecking of completed batches

 ### Environment Notes